-I chaired the panels ‘Inclusive writing about sex and bodies’ and ‘Opening up about mental health’ at the National Young Writers’ Festival in Newcastle, NSW on Sunday 6 October 2019.
+I chaired the panels ‘Inclusive writing about sex and bodies’ and ‘Opening up about mental health’ at the National Young Writers’ Festival in Newcastle, NSW in October 2019.

 On 29 April 2019, I presented my PhD research at La Trobe University’s Department of Politics, Media and Philosophy Postgraduate Researcher Mini Conference in Melbourne.

 On 31 March 2019, I ran a workshop at the LGBTIQA+ Women’s Day at Bendigo Pride Festival in Bendigo, VIC.

 On 26 March 2019, I was the keynote speaker at La Trobe University’s Pride Day at Bundoora campus, Melbourne.

 On 1 February 2019, I was part of GLOBE’s panel about queer women, non-binary and gender non-conforming writers at Upside Rooftop in Fitzroy, Melbourne.